Lord's: MCC Museum and Library

 Lord's is the home of the MCC Museum, which is the oldest sports museum in the world, and contains the world's most celebrated collection of cricket memorabilia, including The Ashes urn.
-MCC has been collecting memorabilia since 1864, the collection being originated by Sir Spencer Ponsonby-Fane, who subsequently became the club Treasurer.
-These items were originally displayed in the pavilion, limiting access to the collection to MCC members.
-Following the Second World War the collection had outgrown its home in the pavilion, with a decision made to relocate the collection and open it to the public.
-The MCC moved the collection to a disused rackets court, which had fallen into disrepair during the war, with this location also acting as a memorial to the fallen members of the MCC from the two world wars.
-They appointed Diana Rait Kerr, "to whom the game owes a great debt", to be the first full-time creator of the museum and library, a position she held from 1945 to 1968.
+MCC has been collecting memorabilia since 1864, its collection being originated by Sir Spencer Ponsonby-Fane, who subsequently became the Club Treasurer.
+These items were originally displayed in the Pavilion, limiting access to the collection to MCC members.
+Following the Second World War the collection had outgrown its home in the Pavilion, with a decision made to relocate the collection and open it to the public.
+The MCC moved the collection to a disused rackets court, which had fallen into disrepair during the war, with this location also acting as a memorial to the fallen members of the MCC from the two World Wars.
+MCC appointed Diana Rait Kerr, "to whom the game owes a great debt", as the first full-time founding curator of its museum and library, a position she held from 1945 to 1968.
 The museum was officially opened to the public as the Imperial Memorial Collection by the Duke of Edinburgh in 1953.
-During her tenure as curator, Rait Kerr secured donations of pictures, equipment and other artefacts from around the world.
+During her tenure as curator, Rait Kerr secured donations of pictures, cricket equipment and other artefacts from around the world.
 Rait Kerr was succeeded as curator by Stephen Green in 1968.
 The museum today welcomes around 50,000 visitors per year.